NatalieVinyu/NatalieVinyu/README.md

 - 👋 Hi, I’m Natalie Vinyu
 - 👀 I’m interested in Coding and want to become a FrontEnd Developer
-- 🌱 I’m currently learning HTML, CSS and Javascript through a learning BootCamp/Workshop
+- 🌱 I’m currently learning Javascript

 <!---